turtle261/BibleAI/README.md

 ## Overview
 The Optimized FOSS Bible AI is an advanced, memory-optimized AI-powered tool for Bible study.
 It uses a FastAPI backend with the Ollama inference engine to provide relevant Bible verses and facilitate conversations with a language model.
 It uses semantic search to retrieve relevant verses, and a language model to generate answers, using the context of the conversation and the retrieved verses.

-## Features
-- Retrieve relevant Bible verses using semantic search.
-- Generate comprehensive answers to user questions using a language model.
-- Manage conversation history for context-aware interactions.
-- Memory-optimized for efficient performance.

 ## Installation
 1. Clone the repository:
    ```bash